seanredmond/heniautos/guide/festival-calendar-basics.md

 This idealized intercalary year has thirteen months, 7 full and 6 hollow, adding up to 384 days.

-This intercalation follows the month Posidēiṓn and would be called _Posidēiṓn hústeros_ "later Posidēiṓn", _Posidēiṓn deúteros_ "second Posidēiṓn" or _Posidēiṓn embólimos_ "injected Posidēiṓn."
+This intercalation follows the month Posideiṓn and would be called _Posideiṓn hústeros_ "later Posideiṓn", _Posideiṓn deúteros_ "second Posideiṓn" or _Posideiṓn embólimos_ "injected Posideiṓn."
 When we abbreviate we will indicate this with a subscript number 2: Pos₂

 Returning to the first performance of Aristophanes' _Clouds_, what if it happened in an intercalary year?
 If it was like the one illustrated above, Elaphēboliṓn would be the _10th_ month and everything would be 30 days later.
 The City Dionysia would happen on the 276th to the 282nd day of the year, April 21-27 if the year began on July 19.

-Posidēiṓn was the most common, but _any_ month could be intercalated.
+Posideiṓn was the most common, but _any_ month could be intercalated.
 The dates of the City Dionysia could just as well be delayed by an intercalated Hekatombaiṓn:

 ![idealized intercalary year](img/ideal-hek2.png)

-But if the last month, Skirophoriṓn, were intercalated that would not affect the dates of any other month:
+But if the last month, Skirophoriṓn, were intercalated that would not affect the dates of any previous month:

 ![idealized intercalary year](img/ideal-ski2.png)